giznoise/Arduino-ESP8266-RGB-Web-Server/README.md

 Future improvements I would like too add.

 1) Additional operation mode that allows the user to set a 'sunrise' wake-up.
-The lamp will switch on at a certain time at zero brightnrss and then gradually get brighter and brighter over a user definable period of time.
+The lamp will switch on at a certain time at zero brightness and then gradually get brighter and brighter over a user definable period of time.
 The color setting should also be user definable.
 Perhaps implementing an internet time look up to update an on-board clock.

 2) Test all this on a standard ESP8266 (around $5) rather than using the Sparkfun ESP8266 Thing.